 He and his wife, Linda, reside north of Bryan near Wheelock and operate a diversified stocker operation in Brazos and Robertson counties.
-They are active members of Parkway Baptist Church and enjoy their family, which includes a daughter, son-in-law, two granddaughters and a grandson.
+They are active members of Christland Church and enjoy their family, which includes a daughter, son-in-law, two granddaughters and a grandson.

 A graduate of Texas Tech University in Lubbock with a Bachelor's degree in Architecture, Wesley Jackson began serving on the Board of Directors as Corporate Secretary in October 2006.

 He holds an Associate in Claims (AIC) from the Insurance Institute of America, a Professional Farm Mutual Manager (PFMM) designation from the National Association of Mutual Insurance Companies (NAMIC), in addition to a Property & Casualty Adjuster and General Lines Property & Casualty license issued by the Texas Department of Insurance.
 Wesley also serves the Texas Association of Mutual Insurance Companies (TAMIC) as a member of the Nominating Committee.

 At RVOS, he was promoted to Vice President in August 2012 and has oversight of Underwriting, the Marketing Department and Local Lodge affairs.